andre487/game-of-life/README.md

 The visible field size changed to 60×40 as compared with task just for most users convenience.

 You can play this game at [life.underlime.net](http://life.underlime.net/)

+*Note:* This algorithm can be optimized to reduce operations count of each iterations.
+For this optimization the cells only in some radius of alive cells must be handling.